Archer-Daniels-Midland Company

 Cash vs Debt

 The company holds $624.0M in cash, though total debt stands at $10.66B.
 This level of leverage is common in the industry but worth monitoring as interest rate conditions evolve.
 Free cash flow comes in at $1.58B, providing flexibility for reinvestment, buybacks, or dividends.
 Consistent free cash flow generation is often considered a sign of operational health.
-ROE of 4.8% points to modest capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
+Return on equity stands at 4.8%, which is modest for the sector.
+ROE measures how effectively a company uses shareholder capital to generate profits.
 ROA of 1.7% is on the lower side, which is common in asset-heavy industries.
 Revenue has pulled back from $101.56B (2022) to $80.27B (2025), a 21% decline worth watching.